openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 .. note:: You cannot change the order of the **Home** or **Course** pages, which are always presented in the first and second positions.

+If you change the order of the pages after the course start date, note that the change immediately affects the sequence of the options on the navigation bar in the LMS.

-To reorder a page, follow these steps.
+To reorder the pages, follow these steps.

 #.
 In Studio, from the **Content** menu select **Pages**.